GSpratt97/Engineering76FinalProject/Readme.md

 Each page has its own Java class.
 Each class contains methods to cover all the current functionality on each page of the current website.

+A diagram of the POM class structure can be seen below.

 ![](src/test/resources/images/Page.png)

 ## Aim